 Table 6.2-1 provides an overview of the different source signal properties following the information from TS26.116 [3].
 This information is used to select proper test sequences.

-Table 6.2-1 Source Format Properties for different operation point
+Table 6.2-1 Source Format Properties for different operation point according to TS26.116 [3]